Book cover for Do you remember being born? by Sean Michaels

 ★★★★★

-Just under 10 minutes into the 2017 upload of the “Mother of all Demos” on YouTube in 2017, a wave of irritation flickers across Douglas Engelbert’s face.
+Just under 10 minutes into the 2017 upload of the “Mother of all Demos” on YouTube, a wave of irritation flickers across Douglas Engelbert’s face.
 “What the hell happened to that?” he mutters, almost inaudibly, as a thin smile and nervous giggle betray a moment of mild panic.
 It’s 1968 and he’s just started a presentation showcasing countless technological techniques that will echo for a half a century and beyond.

 Engelbert is one of many characters covered in this fantastic book from Cliff Kuang – individuals obsessed with reorienting the world with visionary ideas of how technology should aid rather than abrade.
 The book avoids oblivious hero worship in favour of a global collection of stories.